-Find out which 10 NFTs accumulated the most trading volume in 2022 – crypto’s most tumultuous year to date.
+Find out which 10 NFTs were 2022’s biggest NFT collections – crypto’s most tumultuous year to date.

 2022 marked a year of significant change for NFTs.